-It's Cinco de Mayo, the holiday that celebrates Mexican heritage and commemorates the battle of Puebla, Mexico in 1862.
-It's hard not to think about the Margarita on this day, but since I wrote about it last year, I thought I would feature a different tequila drink I have been enjoying ever since I spotted it in Imbibe Magazine.
-The drink I am referring to is the Red Pepper Daisy, and it's wonderful.
-It was created by John Lermayer from the Florida Room in Miami and it recently made it's way onto the menu at Forty Four in the Royalton Hotel, New York.
+It’s Cinco de Mayo, the holiday that celebrates Mexican heritage and commemorates the battle of Puebla, Mexico in 1862.
+It’s hard not to think about the Margarita on this day, but since we wrote about it last year, we decided to feature a different tequila drink we have been enjoying ever since it appeared in Imbibe Magazine.
+The drink is the Red Pepper Daisy, and it’s wonderful.
+It was created by John Lermayer from the Florida Room in Miami and it recently made it’s way onto the menu at Forty Four in the Royalton Hotel, New York.

 Red Pepper Daisy by John Lermayer

 Place the pepper slices in a shaker and muddle.
 Add tequila, agave and lime.
 Fill with ice.
 Shake to chill and strain into an ice-filled glass.
 Top with sparkling water and garnish with a spear of red bell pepper.

 The defining ingredient here is the red bell pepper.
 Pepper always pairs nicely with tequila, and red peppers are sweeter and not as spicy as others.
 Muddling a few pieces in a mixing glass is all you need to setup a wonderful backdrop for the other ingredients.
 Reposado tequila has been aged and this mellows the bite of the tequila while building other flavors to appreciate.
 Lime juice is balanced here by agave nectar rather than triple sec.
 Blue agave is the same plant used to make tequila, so using this sweetener is a natural combination.
 Finally, the addition of sparkling water is definitely a Daisy component adding a bit of zing that became lost on the Margarita over the years.